 When the new record is submitted or imported, the incoming_record_match class is used to find a match in the database based on the settings.
 It does two things: tells the main code whether a match is found and provides the ID of the matched record.

-Participants Database has a new filter (as of version 1.9.4) the provides access to this class so that custom code can change how it works.
+Participants Database has a new action (as of version 1.9.4) that provides access to this class so that custom code can change how it works.
 This is what we will be doing in our example code.

 How the Code Works

 The custom code is set up to match two fields: first_name and last_name.
-This is defined on line 25 where the $check_fields variable is set up as an array of field names.
+This is defined on line 23 where the $match_field_list variable is set up as an array of field names.
 You can change this to be any fields you want to check.

 These field names are then used to build a database query that looks for a matching record in the database.